Fall San Diego Style: An Autumn Bucket List for America’s Finest City

 LEGOLAND® Brick-or-Treat Party Nights

 Every Saturday night in October, LEGOLAND® plays host to special brick-or-treat party nights with live entertainment, treat stations, costume contests, and meet-and-greets with characters.
-How does 5 NIGHTS at our San Diego resort, 4 tickets to LEGOLAND®, and a $250 VISA GIFT CARD as bonus spending money sound?
-Click here for details.
+Kids and adults of all ages can find something fun to get into the Halloween spirit!

 Pumpkin stations are sprinkled throughout San Diego County, and they provide young ones (as well as those who are simply young at heart) with rows upon rows of pumpkins and so much more every fall.
 Channel your inner child with bounce houses, Ferris wheels, and scarecrow-making contests.